-In early 20th century, F.W Taylor (1911) through his 'Scientific Management' principle tried to transform the administration and work-structure of industries so as to increase profitability.
+In early 20th century, F.W Taylor (1911) through his "Scientific Management" principle tried to transform the administration and work-structure of industries so as to increase profitability.
 It is based on four main principles: a) greater division of labor - production process is broken to their component parts, so that each working job is simplified and reduced to single, simple task b) full managerial control of the workplace to be established c) rigorous and effective cost-accounting method to be adopted and d) it is financial consideration that determines employees' motivation.
 If employees feel that they are sharing fairly in the increased profitability of the industry, they would willingly co-operate with the management.

 Scientific management practices were extensively adopted by Henry Ford in his carmanufacturing industry - a process came to be known as 'Fordism'.
 Fordism refers to highly mechanized, assembly-line mass production manufacturing methods.
 Complex tasks are divided into simple operations and the design of the product is standardized to eliminate all variations.
 Labor cost decreases as work simplification substitutes cheaper unskilled workers for experienced skilled workers.
-At the same time, production increases manifold.
+At the same time, production increases manifold (Giddens: 2009).

 By 1970's, with the intensification in the process of globalization, scientific management and fordism gradually lost its relevance.
 Anthony Giddens (2009:894) gives two primary reasons for this.
 1) fordism had inherent limitations.
 It could be applied only to industries that produced standardized products for large markets.
 It involved large expenditure and also had rigidity in production mechanism.
 In a globalized world where the industries have to cater to the varied demands of the consumers, fordism proves quite ineffective.
 2) Taylorism and fordism are low-trust systems.
 Continuous supervision of workers by the management eroded the morale and confidence of the workers as they had little say in the production process.
 Low level of work satisfaction often led to industrial conflicts.
+In fact, fordism accentuated alienation.

 Taylorism also came under intense criticism by the Human Relations School which was established as a consequence of Elton Mayo's investigation at the Howthrone plant of the Western Electric Company in Chicago between 1927-32.
 He found no conclusive positive relationship between increased productivity and scientific management principle.
-In fact, rigidity at workplace reduced work efficiency.
-In all organizations, workers form their own "informal groups" and develop their own informal norms.
-No system of official rules can anticipate all the problems that might arise in an organization.
-Efficiency can only be maximized by the development of informal norms by the workers.
-Also, the management should take care of the "social needs" of the workers such as friendship, group support, recognition and full expression of individual creativity.
-If these needs are not met, the workers suffer psychologically and the efficiency of the organization is reduced.
+In fact, rigidity at workplace reduced work efficiency and increased alienation.
+As a consequence of the he failure of the management to take care of the "social needs" of the workers such as friendship, group support, recognition and full expression of individual creativity, the workers suffered psychologically and the efficiency of the organization got reduced (Tonkiss: 2006).

 Marxist scholar Harry Braverman (1974) makes a telling critique of Taylorism and Fordism.
 Scientific management has led to the "de-skilling" of non-manual workers and their consequent proletarianization.
 Fragmentation of work-process has obviated the need to have skilled labor and has led to a surge in de-skilled jobs and unskilled workers.
 "Scientific management starts not from the human point of view but from the capitalist point of view, from the point of view of the management of a refractory work-force in a setting of antagonistic social relations.
 It investigates not labor in general, but the adaptation of labor to the needs of the capital.
 It enters the workplace not as the representative of science, but as the representative of management masquerading in the trappings of science" (Braverman 1974: 59).
 Braverman says that Taylor fails to see the exploitative nature of capitalist production.
 Braverman sees scientific management as simply a further weapon in the armory of oppression by the capitalist class.
+De-skilling has further objectified the labour and alienated them.